networkservicemesh/examples/examples/ucnf-kiknos/README.md

 # Testing

-Follow the following sequence to verify that the NSE works as expected
+Follow the following sequence to verify that the NSE works as expected.
+All `make` commands should be given from the project root.

 ```bash
 # Deploy the NSM